Tularosa, New Mexico: Festivals and events

 The Rose Festival is held annually, usually in the first weekend of May.
 There is an old-timer's picnic, a Rose Queen, arts and crafts - all celebrating the abundance of blossoming flowers.
 Other celebrations are the Fiesta of St. Francis de Paula.

 Luminarias line the church plaza and the highway on Christmas Eve, giving a soft glow of welcome to those driving through on U. S. Highways 70 and 54.

 The luminaria display on Christmas Eve is perhaps Tularosa, New Mexico’s best-known treasure.
 This one-night-only display of light, love and tradition is one of the best parts of the holiday season in the Tularosa Basin.

-Thousands of luminarias are displayed throughout the Village on Christmas Eve.
-A luminaria is a candle carefully set in sand inside of a paper bag and lit to create a warm glow at night.

-There are sometimes conflicting opinions about the correct use of the term “luminaria”.
-Most of us refer to the paper bag lantern in this way, but traditionalists insist the correct term is 'farolitos'.
-Historically, a true luminaria is a series of small bonfires lining the road.
-According to tripsavvy.com, luminarias have their roots in the 1800s.
-Originally, small bonfires were used to guide people to Christmas mass.
-Often, they are associated with the final night of Las Posadas, which is the symbolic representation of when Mary and Joseph were seeking shelter in Bethlehem, walking from home to home for a place to rest.

 For about 20 years, most of the luminarias displayed in Tularosa were supplied through a cooperative effort between the Tularosa Chamber of Commerce and the Village of Tularosa.